jamespedid/her-how-the-internet-works/exercise-1/README.md

 function createClientRepl(socket) {
 ```

 From here, we'll need to do two things: First we'll need to write the question to the socket during the `sendCommand` function.
-Second, we need to subscribe isten to the `data` event of the socket.
+Second, we need to subscribe to the `data` event of the socket.
 In this subscription callback, we'll print the answer to the question, and then we'll move the `replServer.displayPrompt` in here as well so that only one question can be asked at a time.

 ```javascript
 function sendCommand(input) {